SECRET DOOR SUBMISSION GUIDELINES

 Interviews: Ideas for interviews or conversation pieces are welcome and should include either a request to be interviewed or a proposal to interview someone else, along with a theme or a specific topic as it relates to issues and ideas of art or art history.

 The Secret Door is a not-for-profit labour of love.
-All contributing writers are accepted on a volunteer basis for the time being.
-If you would like to finance The Secret Door so that the founder and writers can be paid, contact us here, or email lthipphawong@gmail.com.
+For the time being, all contributing writers are accepted on a volunteer basis.
+If you would like to finance The Secret Door so that the founder and writers can be paid, contact us here or email lthipphawong@gmail.com.

 SUBMIT A CLOSE READING